 Nelson Arts Festival

 Conference Venues & Facilities

-For conference delegates and incentive programme guests, there is an accommodation option to suit all itineraries and every budget.
-From a luxury eco-lodge or secluded high-end B&B to one of the city’s centrally located, internationally recognised four-plus star hotels or quality motel and serviced apartments, visitors will feel the charm that is synonymous with the sunny region.
+There are accommodation options to suit all itineraries and budgets – corporate, association or incentive: whether luxury eco-lodge or secluded high-end B&B, central-city internationally recognised hotel, quality motel or serviced apartments, visitors will feel the charm that is synonymous with this inviting region.

 Explore the breath-taking Abel Tasman National Park by cruise boat, sea kayak or on foot and stay overnight at water-front lodges.